 For those of you whose invitations unfortunately got lost in the post this season, you most likely spent your days watching footage of London Fashion Week online – I know I’ve spent many a fashion week obsessively watching show highlights from my bedroom, wishing I was in the frow with the likes of Anna Wintour.
 Behind the scenes, a large production team is involved in creating this footage.
-In the hopes of getting closer to the AW14 action, I applied to be a part of that team – a runner to be exact.
+In the hopes of getting closer to the backstage and action, regarding London Fashion Week, I applied to be a part of that team – a runner to be exact.

 What Does A Fashion Week Runner Do?

 In essence, a runner is deployed by the producer and other production staff to assist wherever they are needed on productions.
 If you don’t like taking orders, being a runner is not for you.
 My work was extremely varied, but essentially I was there to fetch and carry – a dogsbody if you will.
 But despite being bottom of the production chain, I quickly came to the conclusion that runners are the indispensable foot soldiers of the team, performing small but vital tasks.

 Footage For Editors

 Way back in the day where social media and mobile phone’s were non existent.
 I can’t even fathom the running around that would have taken to get collections noticed in hard copy paper back magazines.
 Nowadays, everything is happening live so the pressure is not so much how fast I run but when.
 With Tik Tok, influencers and Instagram posts running live, why do i need to run technology to other venues?

 My main duties were arranging and collecting the lunch and dinner orders for twenty or so production staff (whatever you do, do not miss anybody’s order things can get rather tense after a 12 hour day), and acting as a courier there was a lot of standing about involved whilst waiting for a show to finish, followed by a lot of somewhat flustered rushing to get the footage back to the production office so the team could begin editing.
 Highly glamorous, I know.